eclipse-edc/MinimumViableDataspace/docs/developer/decision-records/2022-04-28-federated-catalog/README.md

 ## Decision

-Use files in an Azure file share to seed federated catalog of all participant EDC instances.
+Use Registration Service API to seed federated catalog of all participant EDC instances.

+#### Registration Service
+The deployment pipeline deploys one instance of Registration Service in MVD set up.
+The Registration Service instance is configured to use json files as a data source and exposes the data via REST API.

+#### Json files as data source

 The deployment pipeline for each participant creates a file in common folder in a file share, with a prefix corresponding to each unique deployment.
 For example, when deploying participants `company1` and `company2`, the files could be named:
 - `280-company1.json`